edhowland/vish/README.md

 # Vish : A simple programming language

-## Abstrack
+## Abstract

-Vish is a simple DSL for expressing  statements for underlying program API.
-It derives from  The Viper code editor for screenreader users version 2.x.
+Vish is a simple general purpose language for expressing  statements for underlying program API.
+It derives from  The Viper code editor for screenreader users version 3.x

+Vish has a simple syntax but a very sparse runtime environment.
+However, by requiring Ruby libraries or gems and providinga thin wrapper to them, it can be turned into any Domain specific Language (DSL) for nearly any application.
+It is written in Ruby and hosted in Ruby which provides a rich ecosystem of tools and libraries.

 [Viper](https://github.com/edhowland/viper)